 We would love for this film to be shared all across the nation and we hope you feel the same way.

 The full documentary link is available on our Documentary Tab:

 The "Breaking" of Baby Elephants

 The reality is that elephants must go through a training called, “breaking”, “the crush” and “phajaan”.
 Different words are used for the same purpose.
 In the United States it’s known as “breaking”.
 They will eventually give in after their spirits are broken.
-Physically and emotionally they give in to the torture.
+Physically and emotionally, they give in to the torture.
 Baby elephants are put through this brutality in order to use them for circuses, TV shows, elephant riding, zoos and any type of human entertainment you see.
 Elephants are wild animals and would never allow riders, perform or otherwise interact with humans naturally.
-For the rest of their lives in captvity after they are BROKEN, they will continue to be beaten in order for them to obey.
+For the rest of their lives in captivity after they are BROKEN, they will continue to be beaten in order for them to obey.

-NEVER ride an elephant
+NEVER ride an elephant!